-Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2017 Its layout, design and use should aim to minimise the risk of errors and permit effective cleaning and maintenance so as to avoid cross-contamination, build-up of dust or dirt and any adverse effect on the quality of materials.
-See the current 'The Joint IPEC-PQG GMP Guide' [2] and relevant standards [3] and [6].
+Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2024 Its layout, design and use should aim to minimise the risk of errors and permit effective cleaning and maintenance so as to avoid cross-contamination, build-up of dust or dirt and any adverse effect on the quality of materials.
 5.2 Defective equipment should not be used and should either be removed or labelled as defective.
 Equipment should be disposed of in such a way as to prevent any misuse.
 Self-explanatory 5.3 The status of the equipment should be readily identifiable.
 The status of all equipment should be known such as by signage or logbooks (e.g. to be cleaned, out of order, approved for use etc.).
 5.4 Fixed pipework should be clearly labelled to indicate the contents and, where applicable, the direction of flow.
-Self-explanatory 5.5 All services, piping and devices should be adequately marked and special attention paid to the provision of non-interchangeable connections or adaptors for dangerous gases, liquids and other materials.
+Self-explanatory 5.5 All services, piping and devices should be adequately marked, and special attention paid to the provision of non-interchangeable connections or adaptors for dangerous gases, liquids and other materials.
 Self-explanatory 5.6 Balances and other measuring equipment of an appropriate range and precision should be available and should be calibrated in accordance with a suitable schedule.
 There should be procedures in place for calibration of balances and other quality critical measuring equipment on a scheduled basis and defined frequency.
 Calibration records should be maintained.
 Calibration status needs to be readily available.
-Provisions should ensure that only calibration equipment of an appropriate range and precision can be used.
+Provisions should ensure that only equipment within calibration and of an appropriate range and precision can be used.
 If equipment is found to be out of calibration, the impact to excipient quality since the last calibration should be investigated.
 5.7 Dedicated equipment should be used where appropriate when handling and/or processing pharmaceutical starting materials.
 Where non-dedicated equipment is used cleaning validation should be performed.
-When dedicated or non-dedicated equipment coming in direct contact with the excipient is used for excipient handling (e.g. storage tanks, bulk trucks, pipes and hoses, repackaging equipment etc.; see also 7.10), appropriate cleaning procedures and effective cleaning schedules should be maintained and recorded.
-Dedicated and non-dedicated equipment might require different levels of cleaning procedures and effective cleaning schedules.
-Cleaning should be
+When dedicated or non-dedicated equipment coming in direct contact with the excipient is used for excipient handling (e.g., storage tanks, bulk trucks, pipes and hoses, repackaging equipment etc.; see also 7.10), appropriate cleaning procedures and effective cleaning schedules should be maintained and recorded.